La La La Love Thang: Background

 In early 1995, Kubota began the recording sessions for ninth album.
 Kubota produced the entire album (with the exception of La La La Love Song).
 He worked with only one other producer Yoichiro Kakizaki, who produced "La La La Love Song".

 On July 7, 1995, Kubota released the lead single "Niji No Grand Slam".
 The single charted at number 15 on Oricon Weekly Singles chart.
-In May 1996, Kubota released the second single "La La La Love Song", which featured American model Naomi Campbell.
+In May 1996, Kubota released the second single "La La La Love Song", which featured English model Naomi Campbell.
 The song charted at number 1 on the Oricon Daily Singles chart and Oricon Weekly Singles chart.
 The single went on sell over two million copies worldwide and became a certified two-million seller.

 On December 2, 1996, La La La Love Thang was released.
 The album charted at number 2 on the Oricon Albums chart and remained on the charts for total of 28 weeks.
 In late 1996, Kubota began the Oyeees!
 Tour.
 The tour was to promote the albums "Bumpin' Voyage", "Sunshine, Moonlight", and "La La La Love Thang".
 This was Kubota's first nationwide tour, which lasted for the remainder of 1996.
 During his performance at Yoyogi Daiichi Taiikukan in 1996, the show was filmed.

 In March 1997, Kubota released his live concert album, Toshinobu Kubota Concert Tour '96: Oyeees!, on VHS and DVD.
 La La La Love Thang also went on to chart at number 26 on the Oricon Yearly Albums chart.
 As of 2012, the album was triple platinum in Japan, selling over 840,000 copies worldwide.